 Statistical areas are defined directly by the Census Bureau and state, regional or local authorities, and include census tracts and urban areas.
 The primary purpose of statistical areas is to tabulate and present census data.
 Example: Metropolitan Statistical area - "Boston-Cambridge-Quincy-MA-NH Metro area"

-For more information on Geographic Areas, see Geographic Terms and Concepts.
+For more information on Geographic Areas, see Geography Program Glossary.